terathomas/terathomas.github.io/index.md

 I welcome you to my digital portfolio, where you can explore some of my work with health care data analytics.

-The work you will see below was conducted through SQL (PgAdmin), Excel, and Tableau.
+The work you will see below was conducted through SQL (PgAdmin), Excel, Python (VS Code), Tableau and Power BI/Power Query.

 # Sample Patient Population Analyzing: Patients, Encounters, Conditions and Immunizations